SSO Setup

 | Default role | Member | Role assigned to auto-provisioned users |

-Once configured, your organization's login page will display the Sign in with Google button.
+Once configured, your organization's login page will display the identity provider sign-in button.

 Domain Validation